 ITU (Intensive Treatment Unit) – a special ward providing intensive care (treatment and monitoring) for people who are critically ill or in an unstable condition.

 Applications for Medicine degrees usually close mid-October.
 Applications for the next academic year, 2018/19 (courses starting September/October 2018), close on 15th October 2017.
 Applications can be made through UCAS, where you have the option to choose up to 4 universities/medical schools.
 Click here to find a university.

 Contact us on email@example.com to start your application today!

 In order to qualify for a UK medical degree students must either take BMAT or UKCAT tests, as well as hold A-Level (or equivalent) results that meet the entry requirements.
 Find out more about these tests here.

-Keep up to date with all the latest information from UKEC International on Facebook and Instagram.
+Keep up to date with all things UKEC on our Facebook and Instagram.